provenance-io/provenance/networks/ibc/README.md

 single node running a blockchain, but this chain has chain-id testing2.
 Lastly, the third container holds the relayer used to forward packets between chains.

+Two make targets `make ibcnet-start` and `make ibcnet-stop` were added to the project's Makefile to easily bring the containers up and down.
+This will also handle all network configuration.

 # Relayer Account

 Each chain has an account for the relayer that is funded.
 The relayer uses this account